AlxFrst/nextjs14-nextauth-prisma/README.md

 ## Deployment 🌐

 After setting up the `.env` and installing dependencies, deploy your app to a hosting service of your choice.

+## Project Structure 🗂

+An example API route is provided to demonstrate the usage and structure:

+- `/src/api/example/route.ts`: This file contains a brief example of how to set up an API endpoint in the Next.js environment using the template structure.

+Explore this example to understand how to structure your API routes within this template.

 ## Roadmap ✨